katcampbell18/MovieListApp/README.md

 # MovieListApp
-Created using MVVM and Jetpack Compose
+Created using Jetpack Compose
+Display list of trending movies from MovieDB API using Retrofit in a MVVM architecture